 This is such a difficult one.
 People need to sleep.
-Lack of sleep can make you go a bit a crazy so you would do anything to try and get your baby to sleep for longer.
+Lack of sleep can make you go a bit crazy, so you would do anything to try and get your baby to sleep for longer.
 BUT, babies are not designed to sleep through the night.
-Babies wake in the night to prevent SIDS (Sudden Infant Death Syndrome) that’s why I didn’t mind too much when Baby J would wake in the night.
-Also, he was exclusively breastfed and breastmilk is digested quicker than formula so he would wake more often in the night for a feed.
+Babies wake in the night to prevent SIDS (Sudden Infant Death Syndrome); that’s why I didn’t mind too much when Baby J would wake in the night.
+Also, he was exclusively breastfed and breastmilk is digested quicker than formula, so he would wake more often in the night for a feed.

-However, food isn’t the only reason that babies wake in the night.
+However, food isn’t the only reason babies wake up at night.
 It might be for comfort, they’re too hot/cold, need a nappy change, they’re uncomfortable, or they might just be missing their mummy or daddy!

-Trouble is, you can feel like a really terrible mum with no idea what you’re doing when that one mum from your Thursday baby and toddler group has been bragging about the fact that her little one has been sleeping through from 12 weeks old and here you are, held together with caffeine, dry shampoo and concealer barely making through the 4 month sleep regression.
+The trouble is, you can feel like a really terrible mum with no idea what you’re doing when that one mum from your Thursday baby and toddler group has been bragging about the fact that her little one has been sleeping through from 12 weeks old and here you are, held together with caffeine, dry shampoo and concealer barely making through the four-month sleep regression.
 But just to make this clear, YOU ARE DOING NOTHING WRONG.
 As I said above, babies are not designed to sleep through the night.

 Is he talking yet?

 This is annoying when it is followed up with, ‘So and so was talking in full sentences by the time they were 17 months old!’
-Babies will start making mama and dada sounds from as early as 6 months and can start forming 2 – 4-word sentences between 18 months and 2 years.
+Babies will start making mama and dada sounds from as early as six months and can begin forming 2 – 4-word sentences between 18 months and two years.
 So, no, my one-year-old is not talking yet.

 Is he walking yet?